-We have a touch-screen display that allows access to many photos of days gone by.
+We have a touch-screen Media Station that allows access to many photos of days gone by.
 Take the time to browse, you’ll see photos of mills, streets and people of yesterday.

 One image in particular, with lorries crowding the high street, shows why the bypass was needed.

 First, you’ll be transported back to the late 1940s and a complete station booking office, with staff, ladies room, etc. Take a peep through the booking office window to see the staff hard at work.

 The model of Saxmundham railway station shows the pedestrian bridge that once connected the north and southbound platforms.
-The colour photograph of the town from the air is a new addition for 2015.
+The colour photograph of the town from the air was a new addition for 2015.

 The Green Room is packed with local history and fascinating artifacts.

 We also have a replica of the head of Claudius (or Nero?) which was found at the river Alde at Rendham in 1907.

 Next, you’ll find yourself in our cinema.